Skip to main content

 When to Be Extra Cautious or Choose Alternatives

-• Gestational diabetes: You can still participate—choose the smallest wedge, pair with protein, and prioritise lower-sugar brands.
+• Gestational diabetes: Choose the smallest wedge, pair with protein, and prioritise lower-sugar brands.

 • Hypertension or swelling: Limit salted egg yolk versions and the soy-sauce-heavy festival dishes that often appear at the same table.